Characterizing entanglement dynamics in QED scattering processes: Abstract

 \section{Abstract}

-We study entanglement dynamics among helicity degrees of freedom in quantum electrodynamics (QED) scattering processes.
-For generic initial states, we consider scattering at fixed momentum, corresponding to a generalized measurement described by a \emph{positive operator-valued measure}, resulting in a post-measurement state.
-Such processes are modeled in terms of quantum maps, whose spectral structure fully determines the associated entanglement dynamics.
-For scattering involving only fermions, maximal entanglement present in the initial state is always preserved.
-Moreover, iterating the corresponding quantum maps on arbitrary initial states, we obtain the fixed points of the maps, which, in the largest number of cases, are asymptotic (pure) maximally entangled states.
-The structure of the maps also accounts for the entanglement dynamics in processes involving both fermions and photons.
-The defining properties of these maps originate from discrete symmetries of the QED interaction.
+We study the entanglement among helicity degrees of freedom in quantum electrodynamics (QED) scattering processes at fixed momentum, modeled as quantum maps whose spectral structure determines the associated entanglement dynamics.
+We show that, for fermion-to-fermion scatterings, parity invariance preserves maximal entanglement and, in an overwhelming number of cases, constraints the fixed points of the maps to be maximally entangled states.
+The structure of the maps also provides an accurate description of the entanglement dynamics in processes involving both fermions and photons.

-The physics of fundamental interactions among elementary particles and the concepts and tools of quantum information theory have begun to intersect in recent years \cite{Shi:2025fiz,Bertlmann:2001ea,DiDomenico:1995ky,Blasone:2007vw,Mavromatos:2025mxa}.
-A prominent example is provided by the role of quantum entanglement in the experimental discovery of the Higgs boson at CERN in 2012\footnote{"In this experiment, correlations arising from quantum entanglement of the four charged leptons generated after weak decaying, were used in the CMS discovery analysis to help distinguish the Higgs signal from backgrounds; had we not so used our understanding of entanglement, there would not have been a CMS discovery announcement on July 4, 2012" \cite{Lykken}.}.